PhysicalBit7/notes/docs/OOP/27_virtual_and_polymorphism.md

 };                             | };
 ```

-Now, we have the common code collected in a base class `Person`.  .green[Good!]
+Now, we have the common code collected in a base class `Person`.
+Good!]

 --